Why Tooth Extractions are Performed

 After your tooth extraction, caring for your oral hygiene is of the utmost importance.
 If you don’t take care of your mouth properly after the procedure, you may develop some serious complications.

 For the initial 24 hours, you should rest and avoid rinsing, spitting, or using a straw.
-If you smoke, you should also avoid smoking for this first day.
+If you smoke, you should also avoid smoking on this first day.

 Most people are able to return home for recovery and return to their daily routines the next day.
 You may experience some discomfort, but over-the-counter pain relievers often help.